Last reviewed 21 March 2025

 When travelling between Ireland and Northern Ireland, there are no immigration controls on the land border, but a person needs to check if a Irish/UK visa is required for their nationality in either country.

 For nationalities who do not require a UK visa, a travel authorisation permit (UK ETA) is/will be required in Northern Ireland (start date varies by nationality).
-As it stands, a UK ETA is/will be required in Northern Ireland arriving from Ireland unless resident in Ireland.
+This includes arriving into Northern Ireland from Ireland unless resident in Ireland.

 The UK has introduced the requirement for an Electronic Travel Authorisation (ETA) applicable to nationals who do not require a visa to visit the UK (excluding British and Irish nationals).
-Start date varies depending on nationality and is currently implemented for nationals of GCC countries (full implementation is planned for 2 April 2025).
+Start date varies depending on nationality and is currently implemented for nationals of non-European countries (full implementation on 2 April 2025).

 Official website (including how to apply online or download app): UK Government ETA webpage